curdwithraisins/pg-real/README.md

 **SubClient** includes several useful methods:

 * **subscribe**: *Function | Stream | Connector.send* - subscribes to the events, links channel to a corresponding receiver.
-The corresponding receiver will receive a message based on the channel name.
+The receiver will get  a message based on the channel name.
 If a list of the channels don't specified, the receiver will be linked to the all of them.
 Receiver could be:
     * function;
     * stream;
     * send method of the [connector](#connection).